agnusmaximus/SummerGames/README.md

 Scrabble Game Written in C++/Objective C

-This will only work for the mac
+This will only work for the mac.